Humanitarian Aid Studies Centre | Centre d’Etudes sur I’Aide Humanitaire | Centro de Estudios en Ayuda Humanitaria

 Disasters and risk management

-• Learning to Manage Disasters
+• Introduction to Disasters and Risk Management

 Grants / Scholarships / Bursaries

-Teaching Staff
+Teaching staff

 The Teaching staff are: